-Rogers Behavioral Health (Rogers) is committed to enhancing multicultural competence and diversity knowledge within our training activities and within our organization as a whole.
+knowledge within our training activities and within our organization as a whole.
 An overarching goal of our training activities is to heighten awareness of and respect for individual differences and diverse needs within the clinical needs of our population.

-Rogers has an active equity, diversity and inclusion (EDI) department that is focused on continually growing and humbly holding ourselves accountable to being an equitable, diverse, and inclusive environment for employees while offering culturally responsive and affirming care for our patients and their families.
+Rogers has an active equity, diversity and inclusion (EDI) department that is focused on continually growing and humbly holding ourselves accountable to being an equitable, diverse, and inclusive environment for employees while offering culturally responsive and affirming care for our patients and their loved ones.
 EDI advocates for social justice and the right of all people to reach their full potential.
-EDI works collaboratively with our community partners and harnesses our internal resources to bring about meaningful and sustainable solutions to behavioral health inequities and systemic oppression for employees, patients, their families, and our communities.
+EDI works collaboratively with our community partners and harnesses our internal resources to bring about meaningful and sustainable solutions to behavioral health inequities and systemic oppression for employees, patients, their loved ones, and our communities.
 Interns are welcomed as members of this department and related committees.